-In Maryland, to bring a medical malpractice complaint against a doctor, you must obtain a certificate of merit by a medical doctor that the negligent doctor breached the standard of care and caused injury to the injured plaintiff.
-The necessary qualifications of the medical doctor depend on the subject matter of the particular claim.
+In Maryland, to bring a medical malpractice complaint against a doctor, you must get a certificate of merit by a medical doctor that the negligent doctor breached the standard of care and caused injury to the injured plaintiff.
+The qualifications of the medical doctor depend on the subject of the particular claim.

 But this there is no getting around this statute.
 The certificate of a qualified expert is a required step in pushing a malpractice case forward.
-If the certificate requirement is not followed, a circuit court action will be dismissed by the court.
+If it does not follow the certificate requirement, the court will dismiss a circuit court action.

-Under Maryland law, the preliminary requirement for medical doctor who executes a certificate of merit is that: 1) they have clinical experience, 2) provided consultation relating to clinical practice, 3) taught medicine in the defendant’s specialty or a related field of health care or in the field of health care in which the defendant provided care or treatment to the plaintiff, within 5 years of the date of the alleged act or omission giving rise to the cause of action.
+Under Maryland law, the preliminary requirement for a medical doctor who executes a certificate of merit is that: 1) they have clinical experience, 2) provided consultation relating to clinical practice, 3) taught medicine in the defendant’s specialty or a related field of health care or in health care in which the defendant provided care or treatment to the plaintiff, within 5 years of the alleged act or omission giving rise to the cause of action.
 With limited exceptions, the doctor must also be board-certified in the relevant area of medicine.

 The certificate of merit in Maryland medical malpractice cases must contain three elements:

 1. Where the doctor is licensed to practice;

 2. An opinion within a reasonable degree of medical probability that the treating doctor departed from the applicable standard of care in treating the plaintiff and that there was damage from the breach of the standard of care;

 3. That the doctor does not devote annually over twenty percent (20%) of his professional activities to activities that directly involve testimony in personal injury claims.